OfirAtias/LifeShot-AWS-Serverless-System/README.md

-# LifeShot — Installation Guide (Clean AWS Account)
+# LifeShot — Installation Guide

 This document provides clear and detailed instructions for installing the **LifeShot** system from source files on a clean AWS account.
 It is intended for technical reviewers, evaluators, or potential clients who need to deploy and verify the system independently.